 Public Services and Utilities.
 Under the proposed project, current on-campus police and fire services are adequate to maintain acceptable service times and standards and impacts would be less than significant.
-However, under the proposed project there would be potentially significant impacts relating to existing water conveyance facilities.
+However, under the proposed project there would be potentially significant impacts relating to existing water and sewer conveyance facilities, and solid waste disposal.
 Mitigation is proposed to reduce the identified impacts to a less-than-significant level.
 Under Alternative On-Campus Site 2, water and wastewater conveyance from the site to the City's backbone systems would be 8-inch, 10-inch, and 12-inch water mains lines which would not result in any discernable difference between this alternative and the proposed project.
-Because the same number of students would be living in the alternative site location, demands on the campus police force, City of San Diego Fire Department, libraries, schools, parks and recreational resources and utilities systems would be the same as the proposed project.
+Because the same number of students would be living in the alternative site location, demands on the campus police force, City of San Diego Fire Department, libraries, schools, parks and recreational resources and solid waste disposalutilities facilities\systems\would be the same as the proposed project.

 Transportation/Circulation and Parking.
-Buildout of the proposed project would result in significant cumulative impacts at one intersection (55th Street/Montezuma) and three segments (Montezuma: 55th Street to College and Collwood to 55th Street; and College Avenue: Montezuma to Arosa).
-The proposed project also would result in potentially significant temporary impacts to traffic due to project construction activities.
+Buildout of the proposed project would not result in significant cumulative impacts at anyone intersection (55th-Street/Montezuma) andor three segments (Montezuma: 55th-Street to College and Collwood to 55th Street; and College Avenue: Montezuma to Arosa).
+However, Tthe proposed project also-would result in potentially significant temporary impacts to traffic due to project construction activities.
 Mitigation is proposed that would mitigate all identified impacts to a level below significant.
 Furthermore, transportation-related project features (as outlined in Chapter 2, Project Description) would function to improve traffic conditions along Remington Road.

-Under Alternative On-Campus Site 2, the project would result in significant cumulative impacts to the intersections of College Avenue/Canyon Crest and College Avenue/Zura Way while eliminating impacts at Montezuma/55th Street.
-As to street segments, development of the project at Alternative On-Campus Site 2 would result in significant Horizon Year impacts to College Avenue between Canyon Crest Drive and Zura Way and between Zura Way and Montezuma Road, as well as impacts to Montezuma Road from 55th Street to College Avenue and Collwood to 55th Street, and on College Avenue between Montezuma and Arosa.
+Under Alternative On-Campus Site 2, the project would result in significant cumulative impacts to the intersections of College Avenue/Canyon Crest and College Avenue/Zura Way-while eliminating impacts at Montezuma/55th Street.
+As to street segments, development of the project at Alternative On-Campus Site 2 would result in significant Horizon Year impacts to College Avenue between Canyon Crest Drive and Zura Way-and between Zura Way and Montezuma Road, as well as impacts to Montezuma Road from 55th Street to College Avenue and Collwood to 55th Street, and on College Avenue between Montezuma and Arosa.
 Therefore, under Alternative On-Campus Site 2, the number of significantly impacted intersections and street segments would be greater than under the proposed project.